 Gila Hot Springs to Sapillo Creek

-As we were going the same direction as the river, we contemplated inflating out thermarests to float down instead.
+As we were going the same direction as the river, we contemplated inflating our Therm-a-rests to float down instead.
 It was very tempting but in the end, I didn’t want to put a hole in my mattress.
-The river is pretty shallow in places and has lots of snags.
+The river was pretty shallow in places and had lots of snags.
 I also wasn’t sure how I would steer my makeshift craft.
 I’ve always wanted to try this…maybe next time.
 We made it only as far as the last Gila crossing for camp.
 Again, we weren’t in a hurry and figured we’d save the 2,500′ climb out of the valley for the next morning.
-This gave us the opportunity to search for some nearby cliff dwellings I’d gotten a report about.
+This gave us the opportunity to search for some nearby cliff dwellings.
 We found them easily and they were super cool, with artifacts like pottery shards and grinding stones strewn about.
 I was surprised that others had left the artifacts be, as I was sure to do as well…take only pictures, my friends.
 Three visits to the Gila and I’ve been able to explore new sites every time!
 Camp was in a nice flat spot near the creek.
 It was a great ending to a chill day.